syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 ## Cancel edited cell value from being committed

 The `DataGridSource.canSubmitCell` callback will call every time before `DataGridSource.onCellSubmit` callback.
-We can validate the edited value in `canSubmitCell` and return `true` or `false` to prevent calling the `DataGridSource.onCellSubmit` callback and committing from invalid value from it.
+We can validate the edited value in `canSubmitCell` and return `true` or `false` to prevent calling the `DataGridSource.onCellSubmit` callback and committing the invalid value.
 By default its returns `true`.

 {% tabs %}
 {% highlight dart %}